gao-hongnan/YOLOv1-pytorch/docs/yolov1.md

 ```

 The below figure is a zoomed in version of the last layer, a cuboid of shape $7 \times 7 \times 30$.
+This cuboid is extremely important to understand, which we will mention more later.

 ```{figure} https://storage.googleapis.com/reighns/images/label_matrix.png
 ---